marcusphillips/boundjs-experimental/README.markdown

 ***

-## Who should use React?
+## Who should use Bound?
-If you're writing a widget that has or will grow to have non-trivial DOM output, you'll get a lot of value from any library that supports reactive data bindings.
-In particular, React is a good choice if you need minimal design impositions and wide compatibility with other client-side libraries.
-This is likely to be true when you are introducing reactive bindings to an existing code base little-by-little.
+If you're writing a widget that has or will grow to have non-trivial DOM output, you'll get a lot of value from any library that supports data bindings.
+In particular, Bound is a good choice if you need minimal design impositions and wide compatibility with other client-side libraries.
+This is likely to be true when you are introducing bindings to an existing code base little-by-little.

 ***

-## Who shouldn't use React?
+## Who shouldn't use Bound?
 Anyone who dislikes loose coupling, laughter, or puppies.
 Also, those who need templates that can be rendered by multiple different scripting languages.
-For such cases, you might prefer something like [Mustache](http://github.com/janl/mustache.js), by which much of React was inspired.
+For such cases, you might prefer something like [Mustache](http://github.com/janl/mustache.js), by which much of Bound was inspired.

-Another thing React doesn't handle for you (yet) is animations.
+Another thing Bound doesn't handle for you (yet) is animations.
 If the state of your model changes, and visualizing that change requires an animated transition, you have to handle it yourself, the old-fashioned way.
 What a drag!

-React doesn't support a two-way binding.
+Bound doesn't support a two-way binding.
 For exaple, values the user typs into input fields don't get automatically propogated anywhere.
 This limitation is purposeful, since it's not dead obvious how such a feature should behave.
 If it should become clear what the expected result would be though, I'll add support for it.

-Lastly, React is still a young library, so there are sure to be bugs lurking in dark places.
-The priority for this library is delivering consistently on existing interface promises, so you can expect bug fixes to come out before feature additions, but check out the todo readme and inline todos for a glipse of the road map for React.
+Lastly, Bound is still a young library, so there are sure to be bugs lurking in dark places.
+The priority for this library is delivering consistently on existing interface promises, so you can expect bug fixes to come out before feature additions, but check out the todo readme and inline todos for a glipse of the road map for Bound.

 ***